open/close all folders

 - The second season of the original Pound Puppies series has the dog-hating Katrina Stoneheart owning her own pound, and constantly trying to lock the Pound Puppies up in it.

 - The dog catcher from The Adventures of Super Mario Bros.
 3 episode "Life's Ruff".

 - In one episode of A Pup Named Scooby-Doo, the Monster of the Week is said to be the ghost of a cruel dog-catcher who loved nothing more than catching dogs.
 Turns out he's really a guy who made treats for the Doo Family trying to get a priceless collar from Scooby.

 - Curiously, Scooby is pursued by a very much alive, though just as sociopathic, dogcatcher of the same name in a later short.

 - Averted in Martha Speaks: Kazuo is a kind, gentle person, who keeps the dogs comfortable and well-fed, and does everything he can to get them adopted by loving families.
 He even adopts an old bulldog called "Pops" when no-one else wants him.

-- Both Rude Dog and Grimmy had to contend with evil dogcatchers.
-R.D's even had an evil dog sidekick who thought nothing of selling out his fellow mutts.
+- Rude Dog and the Dweebs: Rude Dog has to contend with evil dogcatchers.
+The show even has an evil dog sidekick who thought nothing of selling out his fellow mutts.